alessandroarmando/alessandroarmando.github.io/threads.md

 There’s no way to know when the system will schedule one thread to run and when it will run another.
 One thread might run for a very long time, or the system might switch among threads very quickly.

-On a system with multiple processors, the system might even schedule multiple threads to run the same time.
+On a system with multiple processors, the system might even schedule multiple threads to run at the same time.

 Debugging a threaded program is difficult because you cannot always easily reproduce the behavior that caused the problem.